-I read an blog post yesterday entitled, "The One Quality We Often Mistake For Weakness Can Actually Make You Stronger," which extolls the virtues of being "vulnerable."
+I read an blog post a while ago entitled, "The One Quality We Often Mistake For Weakness Can Actually Make You Stronger," which extolls the virtues of being "vulnerable."
 Citing examples from President Obama to the Dalai Lama, the piece gives examples of the strength that comes from being vulnerable.
 The post refers to a book, "Daring Greatly: How the Courage to Be Vulnerable Transforms the Way We Live, Love, Parent, and Lead," by Brene Brown.

 While I essentially support what the post and book are trying to say, the language of the authors demonstrates a very common error which I would like to address here.